ahmadelsallab/CV/README.md

 - Review and Launch
 ![launch_rev](imgs/launch_rev.png)

 - Configure the security policy.
-Enable ALL traffic on inbound and outbound rules
+Enable ALL traffic on inbound and outbound rules.
 ![security_policy](imgs/security_policy.png)

+Make sure to add for Custom TCP as well as SSH for both inbound and outbound, and add port range 8000 in inbound rules.

 ![inbound_rules](imgs/inbound_rules.png)